Time of Troubles: Background

-After Tsar Ivan's death on 28 March 1584, Fyodor was crowned as the tsar three days later.
-The pious Fyodor took little interest in politics, ruling through Boris Godunov (his closest advisor, a boyar and the brother of Fyodor's wife, Irina Godunova).
-Fyodor produced one child: a daughter, Feodosia, who died at age two.
+After Tsar Ivan's death on 28 March 1584, Feodor was crowned as the tsar three days later.
+The pious Feodor took little interest in politics, ruling through Boris Godunov (his closest advisor, a boyar, the son-in-law of Malyuta Skuratov and the brother of Feodor's wife, Irina Godunova).
+Feodor produced one child: a daughter, Feodosia, who died at the age of two.

-According to Dunning, "At the outset of Tsar Fedor's reign, Boris Godunov and other regents moved against a threat emanating from the court faction supporting Ivan the Terrible's youngest son, Dmitrii - the child of Ivan's sixth and last wife, Maria Nagaia.
+According to Dunning, "At the outset of Tsar Fedor's reign, Boris Godunov and other regents moved against a threat emanating from the court faction supporting Ivan the Terrible's youngest son, Dmitrii – the child of Ivan's sixth and last wife, Maria Nagaia.
 In May, 1591, Tsarevich Dmitrii was reported to be dead.
 On the basis of testimony from several eyewitnesses," an investigative commission, "concluded that Dmitrii had accidentally slit his own throat during an epileptic seizure that came on while he was playing with a knife."

 In January 1598, Fedor died.
 According to Dunning, "The tsar's death without an heir brought to an end the only ruling dynasty Moscow had ever known."
 Irina abdicated the throne to the boyar council and entered a convent.
-The boyers convened a Zemsky Sobor to choose a new tsar.
-Godunov soon prevailed over his chief rival for the throne Fedor Romanov.
+The boyars convened a Zemsky Sobor to choose a new tsar.
+Godunov soon prevailed over his chief rival for the throne Feodor Romanov.
 Godunov was crowned in September 1598, and according to Dunning, "To help calm any discontent and to cement his claim to the throne, the new tsar had himself 'elected' after the fact by a sham zemskii sobor."
-After the Romanov conspiracy of 1600, Fedor was forced to become a monk.
+After the Romanov conspiracy of 1600, Feodor Romanov was forced to become a monk.

 "Boris Godunov has been called one of Russia's greatest rulers," according to Dunning, "The man responsible for the expansion of Russia at the end of the sixteenth century was Boris Godunov."
-Yet in 1592, he had effectively enserfed millions, burdened the populace with heavy taxes, harassed the free cossacks, and in 1597 introduced a slave law converting contract slaves into slaves for life.
+Yet in 1592, he had effectively enserfed millions, burdened the populace with heavy taxes, harassed the free cossacks, and in 1597, introduced a slave law converting contract slaves into slaves for life.

-Russia experienced a famine from 1601 to 1603 after extremely poor harvests, with nighttime temperatures in the summer months often below freezing.
+Russia experienced a famine in 1601–1603 after extremely poor harvests, with nighttime temperatures in the summer months often below freezing.
 Famine enveloped the country in 1602, followed by disease, claiming a third to two thirds of the population.
 Hunger riots, and the Khlopko rebellion of September 1603 also caused social instability.